-Stage/Jazz Ensemble Welding
+Stage/Jazz Ensemble Theatre I. II or III

-Web Design I or II
+Web Design I or II Welding

 Students may opt out of this requirement by taking an additional credit beyond required credits in English Language Arts, Math, Science, or World Languages.

 Courses that meet one period per day are worth .5 credits per semester.
 Courses that meet two periods per day are worth 1.0 credit per semester.
 Refer to course catalog for length of each course.